platformsh/platformsh-docs/docs/src/get-started/add-data/merge.md

 This example creates a table in your database, adds some data, prints the data as an HTML table, and deletes the database table.
-If you commit your changes and push, you should see the HTML table in your built app.
+If you commit your changes and push, you see the HTML table in your built app.

 ## Merge your changes